Theodor Eicke: SS Division Totenkopf

-At the beginning of World War II in 1939, the success of the Totenkopf's sister formations, the SS-Infanterie-Regiment (mot) Leibstandarte SS Adolf Hitler and the three Standarten of the SS-Verfügungstruppe (SS-VT) led to the creation of three additional Waffen-SS divisions by October 1939.
+At the beginning of World War II in 1939, the success of the Totenkopf's sister formations, the SS-Infanterie-Regiment (mot) Leibstandarte SS Adolf Hitler and the three Standarten of the SS-Verfügungstruppe (SS-VT) led to the creation of two additional Waffen-SS divisions by October 1939.
 Eicke was given command of a new division, the SS Division Totenkopf, which was formed from concentration camp guards of the 1st (Oberbayern), 2nd (Brandenburg) and 3rd (Thüringen) Standarten (regiments) of the SS-Totenkopfverbände, and soldiers from the SS Heimwehr Danzig.
+At the time, Eicke had no experience in leading troops into combat; historian Robert Forczyk attributed his appointment solely to his fanatical loyalty to the Nazi Party.

 After Eicke was assigned to combat duty, his deputy Richard Glücks was appointed the new CCI chief by Himmler.
 By 1940, the CCI came under the administrative control of the SS-Hauptamt Verwaltung und Wirtschaft (SS Office [for] Administration and Business) which was set up under Oswald Pohl.
 In 1942, the CCI became Amt D (Office D) of the consolidated SS-Wirtschafts-Verwaltungshauptamt (SS Economic and Administrative Department; WVHA) also under Pohl.
 Therefore, the entire concentration camp system was placed under the authority of the WVHA with the Inspector of Concentration Camps now a subordinate to the Chief of the WVHA.
 Pohl assured Eicke that the command structure he had introduced would not fall to the jurisdiction of the Gestapo or SD.
 The CCI and later Amt D were subordinate to the SD and Gestapo only in regards to who was admitted to the camps and who was released, and what happened inside the camps was under the command of Amt D.

-The SS Division Totenkopf, also known as the Totenkopf Division, went on to become one of the most effective German formations on the Eastern Front, fighting during invasion of the Soviet Union in 1941, as well as the summer offensive in 1942, the capture of Kharkov, in the Demyansk Pocket, during the Vistula–Oder Offensive, and the Battle of Budapest in 1945.
-During the course of the war, Eicke and his division became known for their effectiveness but also brutality and war crimes, including the murder of 97 British POWs in Le Paradis, France, in 1940, while serving on the Western Front.
+The SS Division Totenkopf, also known as the Totenkopf Division, went on to become one of the most effective German formations on the Eastern Front.
+Under Eicke's command, it fought during invasion of the Soviet Union in 1941, as well as the summer offensive in 1942, the capture of Kharkov, in the Demyansk Pocket, and the Third Battle of Kharkov.
+During the course of the war, Eicke and his division became known for their brutality and war crimes, including the murder of 97 British POWs in Le Paradis, France, in 1940, while serving on the Western Front.
 The division was also known for the frequent murder of captured Soviet soldiers and the widespread pillaging of Soviet villages.
+Forczyk argued that the Totenkopf Division's effectiveness had nothing to do with Eicke's leadership, describing him as "a thug with no real military skill," whose only notable quality in combat was his "willingness to obey any order, no matter how criminal".

+Eicke's only son, Hermann, served under his command and was killed in action on 21 September 1941.